Sanketsubedi/Tracker/README.md

 - Configure Database Connection: Update the database connection details in the PHP files located in the project to match your local database settings.

 - Run the Application: Start the XAMPP Server and open your web browser.
-Navigate to http://localhost/tracker/user_panel to access the TVMS application as user.
+Navigate to http://localhost/tracker/user_panel to access the Tracker web-application as user.
-  Navigate to http://localhost/tracker/admin_panel to access the TVMS application as admin.
+  Navigate to http://localhost/tracker/admin_panel to access the Tracker web-application as admin.

 ## Contributing